mabeyj/trilium-collection-views/README.md

 #### `header`

 * Table views only
+* Optional (default: the attribute's name)

 Sets the text displayed in the header cell of the attribute's column.
-By default, the attribute name is displayed.

 Examples: